Johncci/rock-paper-scissors-lizard-spock-game/README.md

 ## <U>**Introduction**</U>
-I first became aware of the game when I viewed it on an episode of the american comedy show 'The Big Bang Theory'.
+I first became aware of this game when I viewed it on an episode of the american comedy show 'The Big Bang Theory'.
 The game is based on the original game of chance named Rock, Paper, Scissors.
-This game adds two extra options named 'lizard' and 'spock'.
+This game adds two extra options referred to as 'lizard' and 'spock'.
 Each image is assigned a hand signal which represents the option the user chooses.
 Each option can either win, lose or draw depending on the option the opponent chooses.
 It is essentially a simple game of chance.
 The website I have created allows the user to play against a bot until a winning score is reached.
 To view the full website please click on the following link displayed below.

 ![Am I responsive website image](assets/images/am-i-responsive.png)